mthorning/matt-thorning.dev/src/pages/2019-01-27-vs-code-extension/index.md

 }
 ```

 _Lines 6 - 9_ call the functions which I have written to transform the highlighted text.
 These are in another file and I will cover them in the next section.
 By _line 10_ we have our transformed text held in a variable called `result` and all that is left to do is to replace the highlighted text in the editor with value of this `result` variable.

-Our `editor` variable from _line 2_ has a method called `edit` which calls a function with an object (named `builder`) which has the method `replace` and it, as you can probably guess, replaces the selected text (`editor.selection` - previously used on _line 3_) with `result`.
+Our `editor` variable from _line 2_ has a method called `edit` which calls a function with an object (named here `builder`) which has the method `replace` and it, as you can probably guess, replaces the selected text (`editor.selection` - previously used on _line 3_) with `result`.
 Phew, that felt like a lot when typing it out, it's not that bad though, hopefully it made sense to read!

+The next couple of sections are about the functions which format the text.
+If you are only interested in how to create an extension then you should probably skip these and jump down to the [last section](#publishing-the-extension) which is about how to publish your extension to the marketplace.
+If, however, you're interested in how I formatted the text itself then read on!

 ---